josephmjoy/robotics/java_robotutils/impnotes.md

    receiving a UDP packet, we should pack as much in there as we can.

+#March 2A, 2018 RobotCom Design Note - Implementing CMDRESPACK

+See Feb 14B, 2018 Design Note for aggregate format of CMDRESPACK, and earlier discussion (now obsolete) on strategy for pruning old ReceivedCommand records.
+Client:
+- Keep a simple array of longs, equal in size to how many we want to aggregate.
+This array is null to start with, and created on demand.
+- Keep a lock object for access to this array.
+- Keep a counter indicating how much is filled.
+- For each received response, simply add to this array.
+Don't bother checking for duplicates or whether we have it in our map (local user could have cancelled it, among other things) - just tack any received cmdresps (to this channel) to the array.
+- When the array is full, (with the lock held of course), remove it (set reference to null), and exit lock.
+- If removed array, generate and send CMDRESPACK - in same context as submitCommand, not periodic work.
+Server:
+- on receiving a CMDRESPACK, look up map.
+If present, we expect the cmd to be completed.
+If it is NOT completed, this is an unusual situation - probably the client has been reset while the server is still pending - a very unlikely case.
+For now we treat it as though the cmd has been completed EXCEPT that we do not nuke the cmdType and cmdBody (as user server code will reference it).
+- Server maintains a separate map and queue of *just* cmdId's of acked commands.
+So when processing CMDRESPACK id's, check if it's in the ack'd map, and if not, add it to the map and queue, and *remove* it from the main cmd map.
+Also (if command has been completed, as most likely it is, as mentioned earlier in this paragraph) set cmdType, cmdBody, respType and respBody to the empty string, as these resources will no longer be needed.
+The ReceivedCommand object will also typically be in the command completed queue - it can't be removed from there now because removal from the queue is O(n).
+It will be cleaned up later as part of periodic cleanup.
+- Also: ReceivedCommand.submit method should replace cmdType and cmdBody by the empty string - update the docs for the interface to reflect the fact that user code attempting to access these values will get the empty string.
+- The periodic pruning logic will do a first pass clearing out *all* ReceivedCommands that have gotRespAck set (these will already have been queued in the separate ack'd map.).
+It also keeps a running count of remaining size to avoid calling size() again.
+- If after cleaning out ack'd ReceivedCommands there is still too many left, it runs through and deletes some significant fraction of them (as explained in the Feb 14B discussion) - those would typically be all old/stale records because of lost CMDRESPACKs or dead clients.
+FUTURE: Add a timeout parameter to CMD - this is the client's expectation of when it expects to see the command completed.
+It will NOT re-send a CMD after this timeout passes.
+So the server can safely cleanup commands that are still lying around after their timeout has expired - in practice it can delete after min(MAX_TIMEOUT, max(MIN_TIMEOUT, FACTOR*timeout)), because a retransmitted CMD could arrived delayed by the transport.
+Downside is that this places the burden on the client to specify a timeout (though -1 can represent no timeout.).
+Also adds clutter to the CMD header.

 #Feb 28C, 2018 RobotComm Design Note - Thoughts on real-time processing
 - The command server MUST support 'instant' processing of incoming commands, not poll-based notification.
 This is to ensure responsiveness.
 Ideally, if the transport has less than 1ms delays, and the operation can be completed in (say) 1ms, then there should be no reason to add additional delays in the process.
 The server user code *could* poll at sub-millisecond intervals, but that seems very wasteful.